helviojunior/helviojunior.github.io/_posts/2021-08-15-shellcoding-finding-the-address-of-the-function-dynamically-analysis-of-the block_api-library.md

 *   WinDBG: In this article, we will use WinDBG as a debugger, which is available here: [https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools).
 *   [https://www.youtube.com/watch?v=ySKEF8MHcZA](https://www.youtube.com/watch?v=ySKEF8MHcZA)

-**Note:** If you are not familiar with assembly instructions, pointers, and the stack, I recommend watching this YouTube lecture [https://www.youtube.com/watch?v=ySKEF8MHcZA](https://www.youtube.com/watch?v=ySKEF8MHcZA) before continuing with this article, as it covers many essential concepts necessary for understanding this article.
+> If you are not familiar with assembly instructions, pointers, and the stack, I recommend watching this YouTube lecture [https://www.youtube.com/watch?v=ySKEF8MHcZA](https://www.youtube.com/watch?v=ySKEF8MHcZA) before continuing with this article, as it covers many essential concepts necessary for understanding this article.
+{: .prompt-tip }

 Installing WinDbg